 Lab-Ally has never suffered a data breach.
 If a data breach does occur in which PII is leaked, Lab-Ally will notify affected data subjects as soon as practicable.
 In addition, our data processors: [Amazon Web Services, WordPress, Salesforce, Google Analytics] are committed to following this regulation as stated in their privacy documentation, and will notify Lab-Ally about any breaches which may have occurred within 72 hours.

-Lab-Ally does not anticipate the occurrence of a data breach, however Lab-Ally would like to ensure its customers that they will be informed if one has occurred which affects them.
+Lab-Ally does not anticipate the occurrence of a data breach, however Lab-Ally would like to ensure its customers that they will be informed if one which affects them should occur.

 Amazon Web Services: